Curvature in conformal mappings of 2D lattices and foam structure: Higher Order Terms in the Complex Curvature

 Consider a 2D plane curve in the image plane which has been generated by applying a complex mapping to some curve in the z plane.
 We can choose a pair of points on the image curve a {\it finite} distance apart and for both points construct a tangent vector.
 Thus we can ask: what is the rule which gives the total difference in angle between the two tangent vectors?

-In this section we derive an expression for the {\it average} complex curvature which we define as: the total change in the angle of the tangent vector over a segment of a curve averaged over the length of the segment.
+In this section we derive an expression for the {\it average complex curvature} which we define as: the total change in the angle of the tangent vector over a segment of a curve averaged over the length of the segment.
 The result is a series expansion in which Eq. ($\!\!$~\ref{eq:curvature}) is the lowest order term.
 This series expansion will lead us to an expression which can be used to measure the degree to which a given image arc differs from being perfectly circular.
-This is an important consideration for the applicability of conformal transformations in the context of foams.

 Here we shall only consider the effect of the mapping $w=f(z)$ on a straight line in the z-plane.
 Furthermore, we shall assume that the effect of the mapping is to produce a open, simple and well behaved curve in the image plane.

 Consider a straight line K in the z plane, which joins point $p$ to $q$ and let us assume it has a length $|\xi|$.
-This is shown in the top part of Fig. (\ref{curvature1}).
+This is shown in Fig. (\ref{curvature1}a).
 At $p$ we have drawn the unit tangent vector $\widehat{\xi}=e^{i\phi}$, so that the vector joining $p$ to $q$ is given by

 The line K is described by the equation

 where $0 \leq t \leq |\xi|$.
 Note that at $t=0$ we have $z=p$ and at $t=|\xi|$ we have